August in Sète for the Saint Louis Festival and Water Jousting

 It’s always so much fun: beach time, parties and the Sète water jousting competitions.
 I’m in the States with my family.
 Why now?
 After a few years in France, it’s hot and too many tourists in Uzés!
 Yet … there is water jousting in Sete!

 History of Water Jousting

 If you’re not familiar with water jousting, it started centuries ago.
-Most notably in Egypt and Greece evidence of the competitions were found in stone carvings.
+Most notably in Egypt and Greece evidence of competition was found in stone carvings.
 The Romans were known to enjoy the sport.
-In lieu of water, they sometimes flooded the city arenas they used for people sports like gladiator fights.
+In lieu of water, they sometimes flooded the city arenas they used for people’s sports like gladiator fights.

 Watch this tourism office video to get in the mood.